-We are all living longer due to improved health and life-styles.
+We are all living longer due to improved health and lifestyles.
 So ‘til death do us part’ is much longer than it used to be centuries ago.
-Some couples like the idea that they are not bound to another person for decades.
-But for most couples this is not an option and adultery is a guilty secret.
-Divulging infidelities can be unwise.
+Some couples like the idea that they are not bound solely to each other for decades.
+For most couples this is not an option and adultery is a guilty secret.
+Divulging sexual infidelities can be unwise.
 Many people demand an instant divorce.

+Women tend to take male sexual loyalty for granted without appreciating the struggle many men face to avoid temptation (even though many of these temptations do not represent true sexual opportunities).
 Men experience many more sexual temptations than a woman ever does.
-Women tend to take male sexual loyalty for granted without appreciating the struggle men face to avoid temptation (even though many of these temptations do not represent true sexual opportunities).
-Some men want the opportunity to explore sex with different partners.
-They feel that having one lover severely limits their sexual freedom, which they see as a right.
-As men age, they may appreciate the stability of a longer-term relationship.
+Some men want to explore sex with different partners.
+They feel that having one lover severely limits their sexual freedom, which they see as a basic male right.
+But as men age, they may appreciate the emotional security of a long-term relationship.

 Numerous research studies make it very clear that the people who have the best quality and most frequent sex are married couples.
 That says a lot about the inadequacies of ‘casual sex’.
-(Les Parrot 2009)
+(Les Parrot)